-

 How to brew hacha

-For brewing hacha, it is recommended to use water at a temperature of about 95°C. The tea brick should be broken into small pieces and poured with boiling water.
-The brewing time may vary depending on personal preference.
+For brewing hacha, it's recommended to use water at around 95°C. The tea brick should be broken into small pieces and poured with boiling water.
+Steeping time may vary depending on personal preference.

-Heicha 2013 is a real gift for connoisseurs of Chinese tea.
-Its rich taste, aroma and useful properties make it an indispensable drink for those who value traditions and seek new taste sensations.
+The 2013 Heicha is a true gift for Chinese tea connoisseurs.
+Its rich flavor, aroma, and beneficial properties make it an indispensable drink for those who value tradition and seek new taste sensations.

 Country